rappid/rAppid.js/README.md

 * Authentication & Authorization System
 * Session support

-## Need help?
+## Need help or wanna contribute?

-If you have any problems with the framework feel free to contact us (support@rappidjs.com).
+If you have any problems with the framework or want to contribute feel free to contact us (support@rappidjs.com).
 Follow [@rappidjs](https://twitter.com/rappidjs) on twitter to keep up with the latest news.